Olaminiyi/Github-Jira-Integration/README.md

 2. The user types `/jira` in the issue comment.
 3. The integration script (Python) listens for this event via GitHub Webhooks.
 4. The script connects to Jira’s REST API and creates a corresponding ticket on the Jira board.
-5. Jira ticket ID is sent back as a comment on the GitHub issue for tracking.
+5. Jira ticket ID is sent back as a comment on the GitHub issue for tracking

 ---